 Elizabeth has recently completed the Animal Assisted Therapy Human-Canine Team Training Program and as such works with her beautiful therapy dog Bonnie at the clinic.
 Dr Elizabeth Goadby works with the child or adolescent using CBT and other therapies integrated with AAT to teach them new strategies to assist them in reaching their goals.
 It is well researched and documented that the mere presence of a therapy animal can make the therapeutic process less stressful and more successful for clients, which is particularly beneficial when working with children.
 The presence of the therapy dog also elicits an immediate positive effect, improving mood and reducing anxiety throughout the session.
 Further to this, the presence of a therapy dog is known to assist in building the therapeutic relationship between psychologist and client, which results in better engagement and is essential to reach positive outcomes.

+Elizabeth conducts cognitive (WPPSI, WISC) and learning assessments (WIAT) at the clinic.
 Elizabeth prides herself on making families feel comfortable and ensuring sessions are fun and engaging for children.
 She believes that skills and strategies learnt in session are beneficial to all families in helping children to be happy and the best they can be.
-Elizabeth works on Tuesdays, Wednesdays, Friday mornings and some Saturday mornings at the clinic.
+Elizabeth works on Tuesdays, Wednesdays at our Bulimba clinic and Friday mornings and Saturday mornings at our Mount Gravatt East clinic.

 Courtney Jackson-Carroll BBehSc, BPsych (Hons), MPsych (Clin) MAPS MCCP